tamagusko/ViseuAirportStudy/README.md

 <br><br>Interesting to see the range that the reference airport can have with a simple connection.

 <h1> Citation</h1>
-If you used this code or part of it in your work, you can use the following reference:
 <br>Tamagusko, T. (2019).
 Studies for the Viseu Airport Runway Project.
 Retrieved from https://github.com/tamagusko/ViseuAirportStudy

 <h1> References</h1>